UPPMAX/bianca_workshops/docs/beginner/evaluation.md

     - I can manage my files and folders using a graphical file manager
     - I can navigate to the wharf folder using a terminal
     - I can manage my files and folders using a terminal
-    - I can create a minimal executable bash script
+    - I can create a Bash script
     - I can use modules
     - I can transfer files to/from Bianca using a graphical tool
     - I can start an interactive session